LF-Decentralized-Trust-labs/Naryo/docs/tutorials/start_naryo_with_besu.md

 Now every received event will be forwarded and printed in your local Node.js server.

-> You can check the logs using the command `tail -f event-receiver.log`.

 ## 🥪 Step 7: Run the Naryo Application

 1. Go to your generated project folder: